miso-lims/miso-lims/runscanner/README.md

 The name/platform-type combination decide what scanner is used to interpret the sequencer's results.
 A list of supported scanners can be found on the status page or the debugging interface below.

 The parameters are set based on the processor.

-Currently, PACBIO/default requires `address` to be set to the URL of the PacBio machine.
+- PACBIO/default requires `address` to be set to the URL of the PacBio machine.
+- ILLUMINA/default optionally allows `checkOutput`.
+If true, the scanner will try to look for BCL files to verify a run is complete if no logs are present.
+  If false, it will assume the run is complete if ambiguous.
+The default is true.
+  This can be very slow on certain network file systems.

 ## Debugging
 For troublesome runs, you can see the output for a particular run directory using: